+Bitcoin ATH in its recent rise makes “fortunes,” but regulators warn of the risk that it could also lose everything.
 For some, it is the future of the financial system.
 For others, it is a way of generating wealth.
-Bitcoin’s recent rise makes “fortunes”, but regulators warn of the risk that it could also lose everything.

-Between communities on Reddit and Facebook groups, it’s easy to find out who had the first contact with the currency long before the market being what it is today.
-However, the little knowledge available at the time, as well as the difficulty in acquiring virtual assets, were authentic blocking factors.
+Between communities on Reddit and Facebook groups, it’s easy to find out who had the first contact with the currency long before the market became what it is today.
+However, the little knowledge available at the time and the difficulty in acquiring virtual assets were authentic blocking factors.

-Each bitcoin unit reached earlier this year, a value of 40,000 US dollars.
+Each bitcoin unit reached a value of 40,000 US dollars earlier this year.

 Original Source in Portuguese: Eco